 As of 2011, there are nine Nationally Recognised Statistical Ratings Organization.
 Major examples of NRSROs are Standard and Poor Inc., Moody’s Investors Service, Fitch Inc., A.M. best Company Inc. etc.

-Browse definitions and meaning of more concepts and terms similar to Nationally Recognized Statistical Ratings Organization – NRSRO.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Nationally Recognized Statistical Ratings Organization – NRSRO.
+The Management Dictionary covers over 7000 business concepts from 6 categories.